Custom ROM List

 ArrowOS

 AOSP/CAF-based ROM with tidied-up settings & enforced Vanilla/GApps distribution, aiming to keep things simple, clean, & neat... at least in A11 (even though the soyte was a mess).
-However, with A12(L), ArrowOS took a complete 180 in usability by dropping a lot of what made it good in the first place (and not adding any of them back); and A13 tried to restore some of them (at the moment, only applock got implemented), though at the moment of writing (10/3/2023) development seems stalled.
+However, with ≥A12(L), ArrowOS took a complete 180 in usability by dropping a lot of what made it good in the first place (and not adding any of them back); and A13 brought back only applock.
+To make matters worse, the old A11 builds got lost in some infra maintenance; though some (at least X3(N/P)) were getting rediscovered for now.

 Advantages: